Jessica Van Der Wyngaard Shares Vision for "I Survived I Kissed Dating Goodbye," Her Upcoming Documentary

 How did you get the idea to do this film with Josh as your Integrated Project In Arts and Theology?

 After this process of re-evaluation and deconstruction that Josh has gone through, does this film aim at presenting a reconstructed vision for what Christian dating culture should look like?
-Can you give us a sneak peak into what this vision is?
+Can you give us a sneak peek into what this vision is?

 Instead, we have been inspired by our Regent experience to consider a broader vision.
 One that all believers can relate to, one that doesn't end with a wedding but ends with a community.
 Romantic love is a wonderful gift from God but it's not all there is to love.
 The reality is that many of us may never see a wedding in our life story.
 As believers we are not a collection of separate nuclear families, peppered with singles and others—we are the family of God, centred on Jesus, and no one should be excluded from experiencing love in that community.